Submitty/submitty.github.io/_docs/developer/getting_started/vm_install_using_vagrant.md

     ***Note:** The vagrant up command creates and provisions the virtual machine on the first run.
-    The `--provider` flag is important if you have more than one virtual box provider installed on your machine (e.g., VirtualBox, VMWare, QEMU, libvirt).
+    The `--provider` flag is important if you have more than one provider installed on your machine (e.g., VirtualBox, VMWare, QEMU, libvirt).
     For subsequent runs, you do not need to append the `--provider` flag as the VM is already created.*

-  * **Build (from scratch) using QEMU on an M-Series Arm MacOKS**
+   * **Build (from scratch) using QEMU on an M-Series Arm MacOS**

-    If you have an M-series ARM MacOS, run:
+    If you have an M-series ARM Mac, run:
     ```
     vagrant up --provider=qemu
     ```

-    *As noted above, the `--provider` flag is only necessary on the first run when the VM is created.*
+    *As noted above, you do not need to append the `--provider` flag on subsequent runs after the VM is already created.*

    * **Build from scratch**

-     If you wish to run `vagrant up` from scratch, on Linux or IntelMac type:
+     If you wish to run `vagrant up` from scratch, on Linux or Intel-based Mac type:
      ```
      FROM_SCRATCH=1 vagrant up
      ```